AndrewGuard/mars_rover/README.md

 Learning some java with a cool challenge.

+The MarsRover class contains the main method to initialize planetary exploration.